-Communicate your ideas and discoveries to the world through a well-written paper.
+Communicate your ideas and research to the world through a well-written paper.
 Learn how to write in technical English and improve the readability of your paper.

 If English is not your native language, consider using an English language editing service before submitting your paper for review.
-An expert editing service can help you communicate your work more effectively.
 IEEE authors receive discounts at select editing services.
 The use of an editing service is paid for by the author and does not guarantee acceptance in an IEEE publication.

 Using equations in your paper

 It is important your equations display correctly in the published paper.
 In Microsoft Word, use either the Microsoft Equation Editor or the MathType add-on to insert equations in your article:

 - “Float over text” should not be selected.